Confidential -- For Law Firm Use

 Add and remove associates

 Every new account receives 15 free research queries at registration -- no card required to start.
 One-time packs can be purchased using M-Pesa, bank transfer, or card.
 Monthly subscriptions require card billing for automatic renewal.
+Queries that include persuasive foreign authority (South Africa, India, or UK) use more of your query allowance than a Kenya-only query, reflecting the larger search and comparison performed.

 What is Coming